DreamIP/haddoc2/README.md

 Components required to implement these layers can be found at `hdl/` directory

 ## Caffe
 `caffe` directory contains scripts to generate CNN models using the Caffe Framework.
 A trained model is given  `caffe/network`.
+You'll need to provide datasets on the `caffe/dataset` directory
 - `genNetwork.py` is a python script to build the CNN (The wanted topology is introduced here).
 It generates `network/train.prototxt` and `network/test.prototxt` files that are required to respectively train and test the network. it also generates the solver `network/solver.prototxt` to perform the training.
 - `trainNetwork.py` is a script to train the generated CNN to produce a model that is ready to deploy.
 - `network/test.prototxt` describes the topology of the generated CNN (number of neurons per layer, image size ...)